Now Winter is calling her.

 And like the heliacal rising of Venus

-she begins to shine as an evening star,
+she begins to shine as a morning star,

 Brightest and retrograde, before her descent